 Auburn Baseball Facilities

 In close proximity to the Auburn football stadium, Samford Stadium-Hitchcock Field at Plainsman Park has been home to the Auburn baseball program for the last 67 seasons.
-Seating just under 4,100 fans, the ballpark has been recognized as one of the top college baseball venues in all of Division 1.
+Seating just under 4,100 fans, the ballpark is recognized as one of the top college baseball venues in all of Division 1.

-Plainsman Park also houses the Tigers’ clubhouse, which features a locker room, team lounge, offices for the coaching staff, equipment room, training areas, and an indoor hitting tunnel.
+Plainsman Park also houses the Tigers’ clubhouse.
+It features a locker room, team lounge, offices for the coaching staff, equipment room, training areas, and an indoor hitting tunnel.

 Since the initial renovations in 1996, the university has continued to reinvest in Plainsman Park in the form of additions, updates, and renovations.
 Some of these include the addition of a video board, an improved sound system, upgraded chair back seats, dugout extensions, and outfield wall padding improvements.

 Some of the most significant renovations occurred in 2013 and 2014 with a generous donation from the Hudson family.
-With the $1 million donation, several areas within Plainsman Park were upgraded including the locker room, clubhouse, athletic training room, and equipment room.
-Meeting rooms, new offices for the coaching staff, and an alumni room were also added with this donation.
+Auburn upgraded several areas within Plainsman Park, including the locker room, clubhouse, athletic training room, and equipment room, with the $1 million donation.
+With this donation, they also added meeting rooms, new offices for the coaching staff, and an alumni room.

 The Auburn baseball program also trains out of the John H. Watson Fieldhouse.
 Previously a football specific facility, it was recently transformed into a weight and conditioning training facility with a $1.5 million dollar renovation.
 In addition to over 30 weight platforms and a 10,000 square foot turf area, the facility also contains a nutrition area with fresh fruit, customizable shakes, and a variety of other healthy snacks.